 You will need to purchase a replacement bin.
 Contact your nearest Waste and Recycling Depot to arrange purchase.
 It is a good idea to paint your address on your new bin to minimise the risk of theft (use oil based house paint).
 Bringing your bin in as soon as possible after collection also reduces the risk of theft and vandalism.

 My bin has been damaged.
 What should I do?

-The collection truck missed my bin.
-Can it come back?
+The collection truck missed my bin?

 Glossy paper and tissues: can any type of paper go in the recycling bin?

 There is some confusion about this.
 Basically, glossy paper is fine to go in the recycling bin if it rips.
 Glossy paper that won’t rip is usually coated in plastic and therefore not recyclable.
-Tissues, paper towels and paper napkins are NOT suitable for recycling, but they can go in your green waste bin (where available) to be composted.
+Tissues, paper towels and paper napkins are NOT suitable for recycling, but they can go in your green organic waste bin (where available) in small quantities to be composted.
 If you don’t have a green waste bin or compost bin, tissues, paper towels and paper napkins need to go in the general waste bin.

 How clean do items need to be to go in the yellow recycling bin?

 Items need to be reasonably free from food – so rinse before recycling.
 Using the water at the end of washing up to give them a rinse is enough.

 I have heard that strawberry and cherry tomato containers are ok to put in the yellow recycling bin.
 Is this right?